Jack Nicholson: 2000–present: Later roles and retirement

-In 2001, Nicholson was the first actor to receive the Stanislavsky Award at the 23rd Moscow International Film Festival for "conquering the heights of acting and faithfulness".
-That same year Nicholson starred in The Pledge, a mystery drama where he portrays retired police detective Jerry Black, who vows to find a murderer of a young girl.
+In 2001, Nicholson was the first actor to receive the Stanislavsky Award at the 23rd Moscow International Film Festival for "conquering the heights of acting and faithfulness."
+That same year Nicholson starred in The Pledge, a mystery drama written by Swiss author Friedrich Dürrenmatt, where he portrays retired police detective Jerry Black, who vows to find a murderer of a young girl.
 Nicholson was praised for his performance; Bob Graham of the San Francisco Chronicle called it "deeply felt" compared to some of Nicholson's other films.
 Nicholson was one of several celebrities who participated in a telethon shortly after the September 11th attacks.
-Nicholson acted in Alexander Payne's comedy-drama About Schmidt (2002), playing a retired Omaha, Nebraska, actuary who questions his own life after his wife dies.
-His quietly restrained performance earned him nominations for an Academy Award, BAFTA Award, Golden Globe Award and Screen Actors Guild Award for Best Actor.
-In Anger Management (2003), he played an aggressive therapist assigned to help an overly pacifist man (portrayed by Adam Sandler).

-In 2003, Nicholson also starred in the Nancy Meyers directed romantic comedy Something's Gotta Give playing an aging playboy who falls for the mother (Diane Keaton) of his young girlfriend.
-For his performance he was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
-In late 2006, Nicholson marked his return to the dark side in Martin Scorsese's Oscar-winning film The Departed, a remake of Andrew Lau's Infernal Affairs, playing Frank Costello, a nefarious Boston Irish Mob boss based on Whitey Bulger, who was still on the run at the time.
-The role earned Nicholson worldwide critical praise, along with various awards and nominations, including a Golden Globe Award for Best Supporting Actor - Motion Picture nomination.
+Nicholson acted in Alexander Payne's comedy-drama About Schmidt (2002), playing a retired Nebraska actuary who questions his own life after his wife dies.
+His quietly restrained performance earned him nominations for an Academy Award, BAFTA Award, and Actor Award and won the Golden Globe Award for Best Actor in a Motion Picture – Drama and the Critics' Choice Award for Best Actor.
+In Anger Management (2003), he played an aggressive therapist assigned to help an overly pacifist man, portrayed by Adam Sandler.
+Also In 2003, Nicholson also starred in the Nancy Meyers directed romantic comedy Something's Gotta Give playing an aging playboy who falls for the mother (Diane Keaton) of his young girlfriend.
+For his performance, he was nominated for the Golden Globe Award for Best Actor in a Movie – Musical or Comedy.

+In 2006, Nicholson returned to darker roles as Frank Costello, a nefarious Boston Irish Mob boss based on Whitey Bulger, in Martin Scorsese's Best Picture–winning film The Departed, a remake of Andrew Lau's Infernal Affairs.
+The role earned Nicholson worldwide critical praise and BAFTA, Golden Globe, Critics' Choice, and Actor Award nominations.
 In 2007, Nicholson co-starred with Morgan Freeman in Rob Reiner's The Bucket List, in which Nicholson and Freeman portrayed dying men who fulfill their list of goals.
 In researching the role, Nicholson visited a Los Angeles hospital to see how cancer patients coped with their illnesses.

 Nicholson is the Hollywood celebrity who is most like a character in some ongoing novel of our times.
 He is also the most beloved of stars—not even his huge wealth, his reckless aging, and the public disasters of his private life can detract from this ...
 For he is still a touchstone, someone we value for the way he helps us see ourselves.